 Subject to the limitation under the REIT asset test rules, we are permitted to own up to 100% of the stock of one or more taxable REIT subsidiaries ("TRSs").
-We have elected for five of our active subsidiaries to be treated as TRSs.
-Three of our TRSs are domestic and are subject to federal, state and local income taxes at the applicable corporate rates and the other two are subject to foreign income taxes.
-As of March 31, 2020, one of our TRSs that is subject to federal, state and local income taxes at the applicable corporate rates had a net operating loss carry-forward of approximately \$5.7 million.
+We have elected for certain of our active subsidiaries to be treated as TRSs.
+Our domestic TRSs are subject to federal, state and local income taxes at the applicable corporate rates.
+Our foreign TSRs are subject to foreign income taxes.
+As of June 30, 2020, one of our TRSs that is subject to federal, state and local income taxes at the applicable corporate rates had a net operating loss carry-forward of approximately \$5.7 million.
 Up to 100% of the net operating loss carry-forwards arising in taxable years ending prior to January 1, 2018, may be used to reduce taxable income for any taxable year during the eligible carry-forward period.
-Changes made by the Tax Cuts and Jobs Act of 2017 (the "2017 Act") limited the amount of net operating loss ("NOL") carry-forward arising in tax years ending subsequent to December 31, 2018, to reduce 80% of taxable income for any taxable year during the eligible carry-forward period.
-Our NOL carry-forward was fully reserved as of March 31, 2020, with a valuation allowance due to uncertainties regarding realization.
+Changes made by the Tax Cuts and Jobs Act of 2017 (the "2017 Act") limited the amount of net operating loss ("NOI") carry-forward arising in tax years ending subsequent to December 31, 2018, to reduce 80% of taxable income for any taxable year during the eligible carry-forward period.
+Our NOL carry-forward was fully reserved as of June 30, 2020, with a valuation allowance due to uncertainties regarding realization.
 Under current law, our NOL carryforwards generated up through December 31, 2017 may be carried forward for no more than 20 years, and our net operating loss carryforward generated in our taxable years ended December 31, 2019 and December 31, 2018 may be carried forward indefinitely.
+However, the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") modified the NOL carryback rules and deferred the application for the NOL carry-forward rules.

-The Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") signed into law on March 27, 2020 modified the NOL carryforward rules applicable to certain of the NOL carryforwards possessed by our TRSs.
-First, the Act defers the application of 80% of taxable income limitation, which was added to the Code by the 2017 Act, to our TRS's taxable years ended December 31, 2021, in addition to modifying the computation of the 80% limitation.
+The CARES Act signed into law on March 27, 2020 modified the NOL carryforward rules applicable to certain of the NOL carryforwards possessed by our TRSs.
+First, the CARES Act defers the application of 80% of taxable income limitation, which was added to the Code by the 2017 Act, to our TRSs until their taxable years ended December 31, 2021, in addition to modifying the computation of the 80% limitation.
 Additionally, the CARES Act permits the carryback of NOLs generated by our TRSs in 2018, 2019, and 2020 for up to five years to offset taxable income reported in any of those prior tax years and recover income taxes paid in such prior tax years.
 Other provisions of the CARES Act may also impact the computation of taxable income by any of our TRSs or Omega and Omega OP.
 The modifications to the NOL carryback rules do not permit the carryback of a NOL by a REIT and, thus, will not impact Omega.
-We do not anticipate that such changes will impact materially the computation of Omega's taxable income, or the taxable income of any Omega entity, including our TRSs.
-We also do not expect that Omega or any Omega entity, including our TRSs, will realize a material tax benefit as a result of the changes to the provisions of the Code made by the CARES Act.
+We do not anticipate that such changes will impact materially the computation of Omega's taxable income, or the taxable income of any Omega entity, including our TRSs, will realize a material tax benefit as a result of the changes to the provisions of the Code made by the CARES Act.